stencho/Swoop/readme.md

 Currently mostly a mess, and requires an up-to-date github version of MonoGame in the same folder as this one, with mgcb.exe in the PATH.

 Looks better than it works.
-Uses SUBSTANTIALLY more

 ### Most current SwoopDemo screenshot
 ![Most current major change screenshot](current.png)